Further Investigation of the Survivability of Code Technical Debt Items: Results

-\begin{itemize} \item \textbf{In Bugs:} there is a $18.476\%$ chance that the investigated code TDIs survive until $100$ days ($38.312\%$ chance that the investigated code TDIs survive until $100$ commits).
-There is a higher chance for code TDIs to be removed before $100$ days ($100$ commits) than when the they stay in the system after $100$ days ($100$ commits), i.e., many of the code TDIs are removed relatively soon but if they are not removed, they can stay in the system for as long as the system is in production. \item \textbf{In Code Smells:} there is a $13.850\%$ chance that the investigated code TDIs survive until $100$ days ($37.180\%$ chance that the investigated code TDIs survive until $100$ commits).
-There is a higher chance for code TDIs to be removed before $100$ days ($100$ commits) than when the they stay in the system after $100$ days ($100$ commits), i.e., many of the code TDIs are removed relatively soon but if they are not removed, they can stay in the system for as long as the system is in production. \item \textbf{In Code Smells:} there is a $23.200\%$ chance that the investigated code TDIs survive until $100$ days ($39.890\%$ chance that the investigated code TDIs survive until $100$ commits).
-There is a higher chance for code TDIs to be removed before $100$ days ($100$ commits) than when the they stay in the system after $100$ days ($100$ commits), i.e., many of the code TDIs are removed relatively soon but if they are not removed, they can stay in the system for as long as the system is in production. \end{itemize}
+From the survivability models for all code TDIs in the investigated systems in Table~\ref{tab3:surv.numbers}, we observe that: \begin{itemize} \item \textbf{In the industrial 1 system:} There is a higher chance for code TDIs to be removed before $100$ days ($100$ commits), i.e., many of the code TDIs are removed relatively soon. \begin{itemize} \item \textit{Bug:} There is a $18.476\%$ chance that the investigated code TDIs survive until $100$ days ($38.312\%$ chance that the investigated code TDIs survive until $100$ commits). \item \textit{Code Smell:} There is a $13.850\%$ chance that the investigated code TDIs survive until $100$ days ($37.180\%$ chance that the investigated code TDIs survive until $100$ commits). \item \textit{Vulnerability:} There is a $23.200\%$ chance that the investigated code TDIs survive until $100$ days ($39.890\%$ chance that the investigated code TDIs survive until $100$ commits). \end{itemize} \item \textbf{In the industrial 2 system:} There is a lower chance for code TDIs to be removed before $100$ days ($100$ commits). \begin{itemize} \item \textit{Bug:} There is a $100\%$ chance that the investigated code TDIs survive until $100$ days ($98.360\%$ chance that the investigated code TDIs survive until $100$ commits). \item \textit{Code Smell:} There is a $99.410\%$ chance that the investigated code TDIs survive until $100$ days ($99.320\%$ chance that the investigated code TDIs survive until $100$ commits). \item \textit{Vulnerability:} There are not enough observations to calculate survival probabilities. \end{itemize} \item \textbf{In open-source systems:} Similar to the industrial systems, there is a higher chance for code TDIs to be removed before $100$ days ($100$ commits), i.e., many of the code TDIs are removed relatively soon but if they are not removed, they can stay in the system for as long as the system is in production. \begin{itemize} \item \textit{Bug:} There is a $91.838\%$ chance that the investigated code TDIs survive until $100$ days ($92.619\%$ chance that the investigated code TDIs survive until $100$ commits). \item \textit{Code Smell:} There is a $94.470\%$ chance that the investigated code TDIs survive until $100$ days ($95.227\%$ chance that the investigated code TDIs survive until $100$ commits). \item \textit{Vulnerability:} There is a $99.381\%$ chance that the investigated code TDIs survive until $100$ days ($99.683\%$ chance that the investigated code TDIs survive until $100$ commits). \end{itemize} \end{itemize}